schase15/schase15.github.io/_posts/2020-07-31-KNN_Algorithm.md

 We will only work with classification.
 After following along with this article, try to implement a regression problem with the same KNN class we created.

 We will work with a very common and easily accessible dataset to make it easier for readers to follow along.
 The Titanic dataset is one of the most popular datasets for beginning to learn classification models.
-The data is already cleaned and has a clear classification target of survived or did not survive.
+The data is already cleaned and has a clear classification target of 'survived' or 'did not survive'.
 After only a few basic pre-processing steps, we will have a perfect dataset for our KNN models.

 *Download your own copy of the [Titanic dataset](https://web.stanford.edu/class/archive/cs/cs109/cs109.1166/stuff/titanic.csv)  and follow along!*

 In order to implement either model, we need to first pre-process the Titanic data.
 As mentioned before, KNN only handles numeric data and that data must be scaled to make them comparable.

-After downloading the Titanic csv and loading it into your notebook, (for instructions look at my source code [here.](https://github.com/schase15/KNN_Algorithm/blob/master/KNN_Algorithm.ipynb)) we can look at the first few records to understand the features of the data we are working with.
+After downloading the Titanic csv and loading it into your notebook, (for instructions look at my source code [here](https://github.com/schase15/KNN_Algorithm/blob/master/KNN_Algorithm.ipynb)) we can look at the first few records to understand the features of the data we are working with.

 <img src="/img/df_head.png">

 The first column 'Survived' is our target.
 We are trying to predict whether the passenger survived (1) or did not (0).
 The remaining columns are features we can choose from to use to predict our target.
 In order to make the pre-processing easier and consistent across all segments of our data, we will make a pre-processing function.

-The function will drop the name category, because a passenger's survival rate doesn't depend on their name, and the fare category because it is directly tied to Pclass and is therefore redundant.
-The last task we have in pre-processing is to convert the sex column into numerical values.
-We can accomplish this by using pandas get_dummies() method to One-Hot-Encode the 'Sex' column so that there is a column for male and female populated by 1's and 0's.
+The function will drop two categories: 'Name' and 'Fare'.
+The 'name' category will get dropped because a passenger's survival rate doesn't depend on their name and the 'Fare' category will get dropped because it is directly tied to 'Pclass' and is therefore redundant.
+The last task we have in pre-processing is to convert the 'Sex' column into numerical values.
+We can accomplish this by using pandas' get_dummies() method to One-Hot-Encode the 'Sex' column so that there is a column for 'male' and 'female' populated by 1's and 0's.

 ```python
 # Build a pre-processing function that will clean the data for use in our KNN models